Airport security liquids rule – what is changing?

 What is happening now?

-London Heathrow, which is by far the busiest airport in the UK, is in the process of installing the required machines.
-The airport’s chief executive, John Holland-Kaye, told The Times that Heathrow has been given a deadline of mid-2024 from the DfT.
+It is not entirely clear.
+The DfT talks about “most major airports” but is not issuing a list for security reasons.

-“By then the normal passenger experience will be that liquids stay in bags,” he said.
+The airports are very likely to include the top 10 UK airports (by 2019 passenger numbers): Heathrow, Gatwick, Manchester, Stansted, Luton, Edinburgh, Birmingham, Glasgow, Bristol and Belfast International.

-If the DfT instruction – which has not been confirmed – applies to other big airports, the same would apply at Gatwick, Manchester, Stansted, Luton, Edinburgh, Birmingham, Glasgow, Bristol, Belfast International, Newcastle, Liverpool, Leeds Bradford, East Midlands, London City, Aberdeen, Belfast City, Southampton, Jersey, Cardiff and Southend (these are airports with more than one million passengers annually in 2019).
+It is also likely to apply to Newcastle, Liverpool, Leeds Bradford, East Midlands, London City, Aberdeen, Belfast City, Southampton, Jersey, Cardiff and Southend (these are the UK airports that handled more than one million passengers annually in 2019).

 So that’s all good, then?